 Trim The Hair

-It is one a fur parent should do to prevent tear stain because long hair around the eyes is one of the main reasons for tear stain.
-To trim, use a pair of blunt -nose scissors and avoid not to injure their eyes accidentally.
+A fur parent should do to prevent tear stain because long hair around the eyes is one of the main reasons for tear stain.
+To trim, use a pair of blunt-nose scissors and avoid not to injure their eyes accidentally.

 If your fur baby is prone to excessive crusting in the eye’s corner, you can ask the groomer to shave that hair off.
 So you can clean this skin under their eyes.